Dalmatia: 19th century

+Dalmatia, especially its maritime cities, once had a substantial Italian-speaking population (Dalmatian Italians).
+According to Austrian censuses, the Italian speakers in Dalmatia formed 12.5% of the population in 1865, but this was reduced to 2.8% in 1910.
+There was a constant decline in the Italian population, in a context of repression that also took on violent connotations.
+During this period, Austrians carried out an aggressive anti-Italian policy through a forced Slavization of Dalmatia.
+Before 1859, Italian was the language of administration, education, the press, and the Austrian navy; people who wished to acquire higher social standing and separate from the Slav peasantry became Italians.
+In the years after 1866, Italians lost their privileges in Austria-Hungary, their assimilation of the Slavs came to an end, and they found themselves under growing pressure by other rising nations; with the rising Slav tide after 1890, italianized Slavs reverted to being Croats.
+Austrian rulers found use of the racial antagonism and financed Slav schools and promoted Croatian as the official language, and many Italians chose voluntary exile.

+The Italian population in Dalmatia was concentrated in the major coastal cities.
+In the city of Split in 1890 there were 1,971 Dalmatian Italians (9% of the population), in Zadar 7,672 (27%), in Šibenik 1,090 (5%), in Kotor 646 (12%) and in Dubrovnik 356 (3%).
+In other Dalmatian localities, according to Austrian censuses, Italians experienced a sudden decrease: in the twenty years 1890-1910, in Rab they went from 225 to 151, in Vis from 352 to 92, in Pag from 787 to 23, completely disappearing in almost all inland locations.

 While Slavic-speakers made up 80-95% of the Dalmatia populace, only Italian language schools existed until 1848, and due to restrictive voting laws, the Italian-speaking aristocratic minority retained political control of Dalmatia.
-Only after Austria liberalized elections in 1870, allowing more majority Slavs to vote, did Croatian parties gain control.
+Only after Austria liberalised elections in 1870, allowing more majority Slavs to vote, did Croatian parties gain control.
 Croatian finally became an official language in Dalmatia in 1883, along with Italian.
-Yet minority Italian-speakers continued to wield strong influence, since Austria favored Italians for government work, thus in the Austrian capital of Dalmatia, Zara, the proportion of Italians continued to grow, making it the only Dalmatian city with an Italian majority.
+Yet minority Italian-speakers continued to wield strong influence, since Austria favoured Italians for government work, thus in the Austrian capital of Dalmatia, Zara, the proportion of Italians continued to grow, making it the only Dalmatian city with an Italian majority.

-In 1861 was the meeting of the first Dalmatian Assembly, with representatives from Dubrovnik.
+In 1861 the meeting of the first Dalmatian Assembly took place, with representatives from Dubrovnik.
 Representatives of Kotor came to Dubrovnik to join the struggle for unification with Croatia.
 The citizens of Dubrovnik gave them a festive welcome, flying Croatian flags from the ramparts and exhibiting the slogan Ragusa with Kotor.
 The Kotorans elected a delegation to go to Vienna; Dubrovnik nominated Niko Pucić, who went to Vienna to demand not only the unification of Dalmatia with Croatia, but also the unification of all Croatian territories under one common Sabor.
-During this period, the Habsburgs carried out an aggressive anti-Italian policy through a forced Slavicisation of the region.
+During this period, the Habsburgs carried out an aggressive anti-Italian policy through a forced Slavisation of the region.